turbonomic/kubeturbo/README.md

 <img width="1320" alt="screen shot 2017-06-01 at 10 11 54 am" src="https://cloud.githubusercontent.com/assets/4391815/26683749/d7813a30-46b2-11e7-9283-0dbc63769d90.png">
 <img width="1403" alt="screen shot 2017-06-01 at 10 11 03 am" src="https://cloud.githubusercontent.com/assets/4391815/26683745/d3c42a38-46b2-11e7-9e6c-3587a1480afc.png">

-* Provide Rescheduler capability by leveraging Turbonomic analysis engine **(Execution of moving pods requires Kubeturbo to be the scheduler of the pod)**
+* Provide Rescheduler capability by leveraging The Turbonomic analysis engine **(Execution of moving pods requires Kubeturbo to be the scheduler of the pod)**
-  * Consolidating Pod in real time to increase node efficiency
+  * Consolidating Pods in real-time to increase node efficiency
   * Reschedule Pod in advance to prevent suffering resource congestion from the underlying node
   *	Reschedule Pod to new node added to the cluster
   *	Reschedule Pods that peak together to different nodes, to avoid performance dropping